bilkent-sna/crowd/crowd/docs/introduction/custom_methods.rst

 - After running all epochs:
     - After simulation methods are executed (interval 3)

+CustomSimNetwork simulations can execute custom methods at 4 intervals:
+    - Simulation execution begins
+    - In each epoch:
+        - Before iteration methods are executed (interval 1)
+        - Every iteration agent methods are called for each agent in random order (interval 2)
+        - After iteration methods are executed (interval 3)
+    - After running all epochs:
+        - After simulation methods are executed (interval 4)

+(See Networked Trust Game example for the use of every-iteration-agent methods.)

 Despite the execution time, all methods are required to follow two rules: